braedynl/DasCrazy/README.md

 For occasions where I would be gone for extended periods of time, I would manually label missed "that's crazy" moments by going through the VOD.
 These cases are denoted by a `MANUALENTRY` under the `user` column.

 In rare circumstances, there have been cases where users would post a message containing "peepoHas" and "crazy" (the two keywords the programs look for) together for indiscernible reasons.
 These cases were so rare that I didn't bother correcting for them (I can think of only two instances).

-### FAQ

-> Why just search for "peepoHas" in the collection script over searching for both "peepoHas" and "crazy"?

-Python is a slow language, and its `socket` library is even slower.
-I was originally planning on doing it in C because of that, but I wasn't feeling up to the task of dealing with stupid C crap when I wrote the program.

-Python's slowness is the reason for the blanket search.
-Two searches (one for both "peepoHas" and "crazy") and a transformation (lowercasing all letters) would have to occur between socket `recv()` calls, which could result in loss of data if not fast enough.
-The lowercasing has to be done, since many users would type "CRAZY" or some other variation of the casing. "peepoHas" can only be written one way, unless the user makes a typo.
-Thus, a search for "peepoHas" alone was the best option, with a second pass for "crazy" later.

-> How did you connect to the Twitch chat from Python?

-[Twitch has an API, documentation can be found here](https://dev.twitch.tv/docs/).
-They offer an IRC interface to the Twitch chat, [more info can be found here](https://dev.twitch.tv/docs/irc/guide) (completely free, requires a Twitch account).

-> Your code references a `keys.py` script, but I don't see that anywhere?

-That was a file that contained my Twitch authentication keys, which I can't publish for obvious reasons.
-If you want to run my collection script, [you'll have to request your own keys](https://dev.twitch.tv/docs/authentication) and re-create that file.